 When room permits, non-parishioners, both Catholic and non-Catholic families are welcome to attend St. Mary's School.
 Tuition for these families is based on the per pupil cost for that school year.
 St. Mary's is committed to working with families who want to provide their children with a Catholic education.
-Assistance through the State Voucher System and through Scholarships is available for those who meet certain income guidelines.
+Assistance through the Indiana School Choice Scholarship Program and through tax credit scholarships is available for those who meet certain income guidelines.